 Another available reticle with this model is MZ 200 with BDC for all-around big game hunting.
 The other is the Circle-X that looks just like the Multi-X, except for the thicker cross hairs meet to form a circle around the center point.
 While it seems the Multi-X is more popular than the Circle-X reticle, the Circle-X is still more popular than the illuminated CF500 reticle that's available on the Banner scope.

 Although you can get green and red cross hairs with a basic BDC on it too, it seems hunters who go for the Dusk & Dawn scopes want to keep it simple without throwing in any illumination to mess with their hunting chi.

-The finish for this rifle scope is a matte black, which is standard for nearly all rifle scopes with every brand in the market today.
-With the Multi-X reticle, this is the only finish that’s available for the 3-9X40.
+The finish for the 9x40 banner rifle scope is a matte black, which is standard for nearly all rifle scopes with every brand in the market today.
+With the Multi-X reticle, this is the only finish that's available for the 3-9X40.
 However, the Dawn & Dusk scope with the Circle-X reticle has the very popular Realtree AP finish.

 I heard you thinking this question a mile ago before you started thinking it.
 It has multi-coated lens - something you don't ever see for less than $100, and you might be lucky enough to find multi-coated below $200.
 The Dusk & Dawn Brightness (DDB) coatings give it crystal clear vision that's needed for those low light hunting hours.

 For such a cheap scope it has more than what you'd expect.